Whatever direction they go in ‘Licorice Pizza,’ Gary’s pursuit of Alana needs a gallon of gas

 Proof that show business is tough for newcomers, Haim somehow didn’t receive an Oscar nomination even though “Licorice Pizza” earned three in some big categories — Picture, Director and Original Screenplay.
 Had Haim scored a nomination ... talk about going against the grain ... she would’ve been facing The Establishment.
 Jessica Chastain (“The Eyes of Tammy Faye”) won Best Actress, besting the formidable field of Kristen Stewart, Penélope Cruz, Olivia Colman and Nicole Kidman, probably none of whom meant to their films what Haim meant to hers.
 Anderson lost Best Picture to “CODA,” Best Director to Jane Campion (“The Power of the Dog”) and Best Original Screenplay to Kenneth Branagh (“Belfast”).

 Intentional or not, “Licorice Pizza” parallels the drama in “Once Upon a Time...” and other Tarantino films, albeit junior-sized.
 Characters are having a crisis about aging.
 Gary, according mostly to what is stated (that’s a negative) but also by what is shown at his auditions and the Lucille Ball-esque variety show (those are positives), was a prolific and talented child actor who is now simply too old and too big (physically) to achieve the same success.
+The death knell to Gary’s acting career is delivered by a funny frown from the casting character played by Maya Rudolph, who is Anderson’s significant other.
 Is Gary depressed by this unfolding situation?
 Not at all.
 Unfortunately, this is a lapse in Anderson’s script.
 Gary boasts in the early scenes about being a natural actor, but most of the movie is about his dubious business ventures.
 He doesn’t miss the acting scene.
 Nor does he yearn to be older.
 At 15, he does virtually everything an adult does.

 He’s free to move on to other things that interest him more, although why they interest him more is never illustrated by Anderson.
 Gary doesn’t seem motivated by money, or moving into elite social classes, or partying.
 He’s got connections in Hollywood but prefers to hang out with nobodies and restaurateurs.
 Unlike Rick Dalton in “Once Upon,” he embarks on his business ventures not out of desperation, but anticipation.
 Rick is a conformist who wallows in self-pity; Gary’s a rebel who enjoys sticking it to anyone who tempts him, which isn’t exactly a great attribute for a businesman.
 Rick’s story is the more traditionally sound.
 Gary’s is potentially more exciting.